nanoscopy-RUBION/pySICM_Analysis/README.md

 # pySICM Analysis

 ## Known Bugs
-- Crop
+- ...

+## minor issues
-  - hints for input (px or µm, index begins at 0)
+  - add hints for input (px or µm, index begins at 0)

 ## To Do
 - General: